 A number of the guitars are autographed by famous rock stars including the Rolling Stones’ Bill Wyman, Motley Crue’s Vince Neil, Guns ‘n’ Roses axeman Slash, Cream’s Jack Bruce and Def Leppard’s Belfast-born guitarist Vivian Campbell.
 One guitar, a 2002 US Custom Shop-made seafoam green Strat boasts signatures from Bad Company and Free drummer Simon Kirke, fellow Bad Company member Mick Ralphs, Jack Bruce and Rolling Stones legend Bill Wyman.

-Six of the 19 Fenders were made in Japan and one in Mexico while the remainder were crafted in the United States.
+Six of the 19 Fenders were made in Japan and one in Mexico while the remainder were crafted in the United States Some of these guitars have gone throught modifications, such neck and pickup replacements.
+A number of it were replaced with Seymour Duncans.
+Head over to Music Critic for reviews on these amzing strat pickups.
 Among the most desirable in the collection is a 1977 American-made maple-wood Strat which also carries Jamie Moses’ autograph, the respected session guitarist best-known for his work with Queen, Amy Winehouse, Bob Geldof and Mike and the Mechanics.

 Generous donor Brian said: “I was able to amass the collection over a number of years thanks to musicians and music shops in Northern Ireland, and I would get signatures from Rock Camps I attended in London, at the Abbey Road studios, and at the House of Blues in Las Vegas.

 “I’ve had the pleasure of jamming with some of the world’s most famous musicians and I am glad I was able to get guitars signed by them; hopefully this will benefit Northern Ireland Hospice.